 You can download a complete set of detailed design drawings and instructions from The Woodsmith Shop website by clicking on this link:

 The plans are available in both Standard (inches) and Metric versions.
-Each was priced at $7.95 when this page was created (October 2018).
+Each was priced at $9.95 when last checked.
 I do not receive anything from your transaction with The Woodsmith Shop.